-He became Japan’s first male major champion when he produced a one-stroke victory over Will Zalatoris at the Masters in 2021.
+Hideki Matsuyama became Japan’s first male major champion when he produced a one-stroke victory over Will Zalatoris at the Masters in 2021

-The former world No 2 had gone nearly four years without a win - and had no top-10 finishes in 2021 - before his spectacular victory.
+The former world No 2 had gone nearly four years without a win before his spectacular victory.
 He could not play at Royal St George's that summer, however, after contracting Covid.

 Matsuyama was joint runner-up behind Brooks Koepka at the 2017 US Open and two months later closed the World Golf Championships-Bridgestone Invitational with a 61 to triumph by five.
 It was his second WGC title – his first at the 2016 HSBC Champions in Shanghai came by a seven-stroke margin.
 He finished that year with four victories and a second place in five worldwide events.

-He topped the world rankings as an amateur, was a World University Games gold medallist, achieved back-to-back Asian Championships, made the cut at the Masters in 2011 and 2012, and won the first of eight Japan Tour titles.
+Along with topping the world rankings as an amateur, he was a World University Games gold medallist, achieved back-to-back Asian Championships, made the cut at the Masters in 2011 and 2012, and has eight Japan Tour titles.

 On turning professional in 2013 he became the first rookie to top their money list and was tenth and sixth respectively on his debuts at the US Open and The Open.